FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?
 * How does X feel?

-Shoot a short video answering those questions.
+Include a short video answering these questions.